ehdtlaos/Fetch/README.md

 This project is designed to be a back-end project.
 There are three functionalities in this project.
   1. Getting member's total points per payer
+     - sdfsdf
-  2. Adding more payer & point information to the data
+  3. Adding more payer & point information to the data
-  3. Updating the data with points that needs to be spent
+  4. Updating the data with points that needs to be spent

 Unit test has been added to the project as well.